daniyal1249/ablina/README.md

 ### Operations with Linear Operators

-Given an inner product, check whether a linear operator is
+Given an inner product, check whether a linear operator

 ```python